The Amazigh People of Morocco & Morocco People in General

 Amazigh cuisine is hearty and flavorful, often centered around locally sourced ingredients like grains, vegetables, and meat.
 One of the most iconic Amazigh dishes is Tajine, a slow-cooked stew made with meat, vegetables, and spices.
 Couscous, another staple of Amazigh cuisine, is traditionally prepared on Fridays as part of communal family meals.

-Herbs and spices such as cumin, coriander, and saffron are frequently used, reflecting the Amazigh’s deep connection to the land and its natural bounty.
+Herbs and spices such as cumin, coriander, y saffron are frequently used, reflecting the Amazigh’s deep connection to the land and its natural bounty.

 Handicrafts